Blogs & Research Findings

 Relapse or Not?

-As a lifelong Athiest (as I am today) after 30 years of law practice and 24 years of recovery from substances, I closed my law practice to care for my wife in her Parkinsonism and dementia.
+As a lifelong Atheist (as I am today) after 30 years of law practice and 24 years of recovery from substances, I closed my law practice to care for my wife in her Parkinsonism and dementia.

 One Loss, and Another on the Horizon